How to check cibil score_banner_WC

 The details are compiled by credit bureaus from creditors such as financial institutions and credit card companies.
 This credit report enables the lender to decide whether a loan applicant matches the housing loan eligibility criteria or not.

 The report also helps lenders decide the eligible loan amount and interest rate for the individual.
 Since a lot depends on the credit report, individuals need to make an effort to review it frequently.
-By doing so, they will be able to identify inaccuracies and get them rectified at the earliest to avoid erosion of credit score.
+By doing so, they will be able to identify inaccuracies and get them rectified at the earliest to avoid a decrease in their credit score.

-Individuals also have the option to access credit details via PAN card or via mail.
-Reviewing credit score and report timely can help eliminate errors and improve credit score.
+Individuals also have the option to access credit details via PAN Card or via mail.
+Reviewing your credit score and report timely can help eliminate errors and improve your credit score.

 Although lenders take various factors into consideration when evaluating loan or credit card applications, having a high credit score can offer several advantages, such as: